 Thirdly, the Copenhagen Accord crystallises high-level agreement on some critical elements of the negotiations – in particular how to measure, report and verify emissions from both developed and developing countries.

-But perhaps most importantly of all, the run up to Copenhagen put climate change at the top of the political agenda – even in a time of economic crisis.
+But perhaps most importantly of all, the run up to Copenhagen put climate change at the top of the political Termine – even in a time of economic crisis.
 It brought an unprecedented momentum to the willingness of the vast majority of countries to act, even before a global agreement is reached.
 We have seen domestic actions plans from many developed countries as well as emerging economies among developing countries.

 As many of you will be aware, the European Union has adopted legislation that will cut our greenhouse gas emissions to 20% below 1990 levels by 2020.
 We are willing to scale up this reduction to 30% if other major economies agree to do their fair share as part of a truly global mitigation effort.